-Dr. Sonja Ayeb-Karlsson is a Project Manager at UNU-EHS who researches (im)mobility decisions, migration, health and wellbeing in the context of environmental shocks and climatic changes.
+Dr. Sonja Ayeb-Karlsson is a Senior Researcher at UNU-EHS who researches (im)mobility decisions, migration, health and wellbeing in the context of environmental shocks and climatic changes.
 She is also a Lecturer in Global Health at BSMS, University of Sussex and part of WG1 and WG2 in the Lancet Countdown of health and climate change.

 Between the years of 2013 and 2018 she worked in Bangladesh as a project manager in collaboration with ICCCAD and MRF.
 Her research combined quantitative and qualitative methods such as Q, survey design, storytelling methodology, personal life history interviews and discourse analysis with the aim to further develop anthropological research approaches that support the interaction with people facing climatic stress, while exploring alternative ways to communicate research findings through mediums of photography, visual communication and photo films.